RobertoMdz/Dragon-Ball-App-UI/README.md

 # dragon_ball_app_ui

-This app show a list of Dragon Ball characters
+The application shows a list of characters from the famous dragon ball z anime, the application also shows the details of each character.

 ## Used packages
 1. [drawer_swipe](https://pub.dev/packages/drawer_swipe/install)